 - MAS 121- Massage Therapy Clinic 2

 *The BIO 231/232 or BIO 233/234 sequence with a grade of C or better is an option if students prefer to take them in lieu of passing BIO 230 with a grade of C or better.

 **Please contact the program coordinator for math eligibility requirements.

-Students receiving a Certificate in Therapeutic Massage will be eligible to sit for the Massage and Bodywork Licensing Examination (MBLEx).
+Students receiving a Certificate in Massage Therapy will be eligible to sit for the Massage and Bodywork Licensing Examination (MBLEx).
 Having passed this exam, they also satisfy the State of Maryland's requirements to apply to a Registered Massage Practitioner (RMP) program.
 If a student has previous college credits totaling 60, they may satisfy the State of Maryland's requirements to become a Licensed Massage Therapist (LMT).

 Gainful Employment Information